aws-samples/recorded-voice-insight-extraction-webapp/README.md

   - Dockerfile - Docker file to build containerized frontend application within this directory
 - notebooks/ - Misc sandbox-style notebooks used during development
 - diagram/ - Architecture diagrams of the solution used in READMEs

+# Frontend Replacement
+This application has been designed to make the frontend easily replaceable, as end users may want to replace Streamlit with something more production-grade whilst preserving the backend.
+Besides the frontend being deployed as a separate stack, it also connects to the backend exclusively through a REST API hosted by API Gateway.

+At a high level, the steps to replace the frontend are:

+1. Determine an OAuth provider or other way to authorize the new frontend to access the API Gateway via bearer token.
+Currently, Cognito is used.
+2. Connect the new frontend to the `/s3-presigned` endpoint.
+This endpoint will generate presigned urls for the frontend to `POST` and `GET` files to and from s3.
+3. Connect the new frontend to the three `POST` REST API endpoints: `/llm`, `/ddb`, `/kb` to access large language models, dynamodb, and knowledge bases respectively.
+4. Leverage the `FullQAnswer` pydantic model (defined in `frontend/schemas/qa_response.py`) to parse the LLM responses in the chat application.
+This model includes citations which reference specific timestamps in media files.

+If the new frontend is written in Python, it is recommend to re-use the `frontend/components/` which is where most of the REST API calls are made.

 ## Pending Updates
 See the [issues board](https://gitlab.aws.dev/genaiic-reusable-assets/demo-artifacts/ReVIEW/-/issues) for a list of all pending updates